foxfire667/ChartingHub/README.md

 - [Etterna Online Discord charting channels](https://discord.gg/etternaonline)

 Submitting a file to a pack and getting rejected is the single best way to get reliable advice.
 Most people are super welcoming when a new charter is learning the basics and submits to packs.
-Even if a file ins't very good, it's worth sometimes submitting it to a pack for the feedback you'll be provided.
+Even if a file isn't very good, it's worth sometimes submitting it to a pack for the feedback you'll be provided.

 - [Submitting to any pack listed as "open for submissions"](https://docs.google.com/spreadsheets/d/1Q8fv9ru8cxMsLRn43aSQO2dW-2pLreeFmQsDd3z5494/edit?usp=sharing)